Pink Granite

 Pink Granite: A Matriarchal Family Saga Set in Brinepoint | Carran Waterfield

-In the city of Brinepoint, sisters Redhair and Daffodil Friend, now young women are on a quest for the one thing their powerful mam won’t give them: the truth of their ancestry.
-Their search leads them to a vault, a cushion, and a precious, ancient book—one filled not with records, but with prophecies, rituals, and the story of a forgotten time.
+In the city of Brinepoint, sisters Redhair and Daffodil Friend have grown up under the watchful power of their formidable mam — and the silence surrounding their ancestry.
+When their search for answers leads them to a hidden vault, a forgotten cushion, and a precious ancient book, they discover not records, but prophecies, rituals, and the story of a lost time preserved by generations of women.

-They are pulled into the world of Core Rock, a village carved from pink granite, where quarrymen endure ‘the angry time’—a bitter strike against the formidable Grand Old Lord Sea Stone.
-Here, two young girls, Sarah and Ella One Ear, are guided by their mystical great-grandmother (Great Great Old Granny Pink), and her prophetic book.
-When a traditional ceremony turns into a tragedy at sea, the community is shattered, and the Lord offers a terrible bargain: their sons for his florins.
+The book draws them into the world of Core Rock, a coastal village carved from pink granite, where quarrymen endure “the angry time” — a bitter strike against the fearsome Grand Old Lord Sea Stone.
+Guided by their mystical great-grandmother, Great Great Old Granny Pink, young Sarah and Ella One Ear inherit a sacred book of visions.
+When a traditional ceremony ends in tragedy at sea, the village is shattered, and the Lord offers a terrible bargain: their sons in exchange for his florins.

 The Grand Old Duke had gashed his shin